TANYA'S

 The Stable Cat

-Most people find they only need to spend 10-20 minutes a day dealing with their cat's additional CRF needs, and that includes time spent giving fluids (which not all cats need immediately).
+Most people find they only need to spend 10-20 minutes a day dealing with their cat's CKD needs, and that includes time spent giving subcutaneous fluids (which not all cats need immediately).
 If you focus on any problems that are present and have a bit of luck on your side as well, you should soon see a big improvement in your cat's wellbeing.
 For more detailed information on the symptoms which you might be seeing, see the Index of Symptoms and Treatments page.

-Even when a CRF cat is stable, it is normal for him/her to have the occasional bad day, particularly when first diagnosed.
-Try not to panic if this happens, just try to treat anything that may be contributing to the problem (e.g. if your cat is constipated, s/he won't feel great) and with luck you will find that once any problems are under control your cat will have a reasonable quality of life overall.
+Even when a CKD cat is stable, it is normal for him/her to have the occasional bad day, particularly when first diagnosed.
+Try not to panic if this happens, just try to treat anything that may be contributing to the problem (e.g. if your cat is constipated, s/he won't feel great) and with luck you will find that once any problems are under control, your cat will have a reasonable quality of life overall.

 However severe your cat's case may be, if I were to give you only one piece of advice, it would be to make sure your cat eats.
-Cats who go just a short time (a day or two) without eating are at risk of hepatic lipidosis, a potentially life threatening liver problem.
+Cats who go just a short time (a day or two) without eating are at risk of a condition called hepatic lipidosis, a potentially life threatening liver problem.
 Not eating can also worsen dehydration and make the cat very weak; whereas food in the stomach can often make a cat feel better and stronger.
 See below and the Persuading Your Cat To Eat page for information on getting food into your cat.

 If Your Vet Has Recommended Euthanasia

-Recently I have been hearing from more and more people whose cats have only just been diagnosed, yet the vet is already recommending euthanasia.
-I hear things like "the vet said my cat has anaemia and it's untreatable, so I should put him to sleep", or "the vet says his bloodwork is so high that it can never reduce to a reasonable level" (this even for cats with creatinine of around 300, or 3.5 in US terms), and of course the classic "he's very sick, and it would be the kindest thing to do".
-Often these vets do not even offer any IV (intravenous fluids) treatment for high number cats, or if they do, they only offer one day, tell the person their cat's numbers have not improved after that short stint, and recommend euthanasia.
-In some cases people are told even before their cat is placed on IV that if s/he does not respond within 24 hours, they have to opt for euthanasia.
+I sometimes hear from people whose cats have only just been diagnosed, yet the vet is already recommending euthanasia.
+I hear things like "the vet said my cat has anaemia and it's untreatable, so I should put him to sleep", or "the vet says his bloodwork is so high that it can never reduce to a reasonable level" (this even for cats with creatinine of around 3.0-3.5 mg/dl (US) or 300-350 µmol/L (international)), and of course the classic "he's very sick, and it would be the kindest thing to do".

 So I would say that in most cases, you should definitely try treatments, for a period of two weeks if not longer, before opting for euthanasia.
 And if your cat has high bloodwork levels, then one day on IV fluids is simply not long enough to decide whether a cat is going to turn the corner or not!
 Read the rest of this page, particularly the Cat in Crisis section, see what problems your cat is experiencing, and do your best to treat them.
 I cannot promise that treating your cat is going to work.
 But there is a pretty good chance that it will.
 And even if it doesn't, at least you would have the peace of mind of knowing that you tried your best.
 And remember: it is not the vet's decision to put your cat to sleep, it is yours.